 Check the Batteries

 One of the most common reasons a pool alarm system fails is a poor connection to the base unit and dead batteries.
 You should regularly replace the batteries in the pool alarm before they die to ensure your pool is always armed.
+A lot of pool alarms will also come with a battery indicator.

 Adjust Your Alarm